klust/SupercomputersForStarters/docs/C04_Storage/C04_S04_Revolution.md

 together gets spread all over the disk instead of stored in a single zone of the disk.
 There is software to try to correct the latter.
 But SSDs also get slower the more data is already on them, and this is more pronounced the more bits are stored per memory cell.
-But SSDs have another problem: Just as regular hard drives, data is written in blocks.
+SSDs also have another problem: Just as regular hard drives, data is written in blocks.
 But data cannot be erased or overwritten in single blocks.
 Before overwriting data, the block has to be erased, but this can only be done in clusters of blocks.
 Therefore, if a drive is getting full and data is written and rewritten all the time, the drive